-Although not an AZ native, Kay has lived in AZ for nearly 30 years.
+Although not an AZ native, Kay has lived in AZ for over 30 years.
 She graduated from ASU with her Master’s Degree in Communication Disorders in 1993 and earned her Doctorate in Audiology in 2004.
-Her experience includes training at Good Samaritan Hospital, the VA Medical Center in Phoenix, and private practice, before becoming one of the three partner-owners of Tri-City Audiology.
+Her experience includes training at Good Samaritan Hospital, the VA Medical Center in Phoenix, and private practice, before becoming one of the partner-owners of Tri-City Audiology.
 She is certified by the American Speech & Hearing Association and is a member of the American Academy of Audiology.

 Kimberly is originally from America’s Mardi Gras city, New Orleans.
 She has been practicing audiology since 1996, when she moved to Arizona.
 In 2005 she received her Doctor of Audiology from the Arizona School of Health Sciences.
 She received her Bachelor’s degree in Psychology from the University of New Orleans and earned her Master’s in Communications Disorders from Louisiana State University Medical Center.
 She is licensed by the State of Arizona, clinically certified by the American Speech-Language-Hearing Association (ASHA), and is a fellow of the American Academy of Audiology.
 Kim’s interest in technology was enhanced by her work as an electrician in the Louisiana Air National Guard for six years.

 Throughout her audiology career, she has acquired extensive clinical training in advanced diagnostic hearing assessment and rehabilitation using the most innovative hearing technologies availablein the treatment of auditory disorders and hearing loss.
 As an audiologist, she is able to utilize her psychology background to identify the special needs of patients and her technical skills to enhance their lives through hearing aid technology.

 Kim lives in Gilbert with her husband and three children, and their dog Shadow.